-In tracking the utilisation of space, decision makers can analyse how the workplace is being used and establish effective spaces based on facts rather than guesswork – ones that enable and promote productivity.
+In tracking the utilization of space, decision makers can analyse how the workplace is being used and establish effective spaces based on facts rather than guesswork – ones that enable and promote productivity.
 This is an important step in helping employees use their work environments effectively.

-A frustration familiar to many office workers is setting-up the technology required to facilitate an effective meeting – accessing presentations on screen, plug into power, dial into calls.
+A frustration familiar to many office workers is setting up the technology required to facilitate an effective meeting – accessing presentations on screen, plug into power, dial into calls.
 The research found only 46% of workers are able to set-up the required meeting-room technology in under four minutes.

 Employees are also looking to cut the cord when it comes to powering devices.
 More than half (51%) of the workers surveyed would like to see their offices use wireless charging.
 The main benefits of this were not needing to carry charging cables (51%) and having full battery when leaving the office (44%).

 “Wireless charging enables employees to leverage the space around them to be productive from anywhere in the office, not just at their desks.
-This ‘work from anywhere in the office’ concept also leads to better collaboration among employees, which increases engagement and efficiencies” said Finlayson.
+This ‘work from anywhere in the office’ concept also leads to better collaboration among employees, which increases engagement and efficiencies”

 Bladen concluded: “Workplace mobility is altering the way people work and futureproof workspaces, employers must invest in smart technology that is able to meet the evolving demands of a connected workforce for the long-term.”